wirtnetwork/docs/docs/setup.md

 ## Wirt Interface

-Nothing to do here.32
+Nothing to set up here.

 By reaching the website your setup is done.
-If you have set up the Wirt Bot it should already be connected and you are ready to go.
+If you have set up the Wirt Bot following the above instructions it should already be connected to the interface and you are ready to go.